Membership Libraries Group

 The Membership Libraries Group is an organization of non-profit membership libraries in the U.S., formed in 1991.
 Membership libraries are rare in the United States today.
 Although numerous in the 18th and 19th centuries, they declined after the American Civil War, when the free public library as we know it today developed.

-A handful — as few as 16 and as many as 24, depending on classification — are known today and continue to thrive.
-Most are in older cities, where they may preserve architecturally significant buildings and hold special collections of rare books, prints, maps, photographs, and manuscripts of interest to scholars.

 Founding

 In April 1991, a support group for membership libraries was formed in New York, hosted by the Mercantile Library and its director, Harold Augenbraum.
 The twelve libraries in attendance chose the name Membership Libraries Group.

 It was decided that the Membership Libraries Group (MLG) would meet annually in the fall, at a different member institution each year.
 Attendees at the meetings would exchange ideas and discuss issues especially pertinent to membership libraries.
 The twelve institutions in attendance, and their respective directors, were declared the Founding Members of the MLG.
 They were: